Exactly solvable conformal field theories: Analytic bootstrap

 \subsubsection{Non-diagonal CFTs with 2 degenerate fields}

-Recall that non-diagonal fields $V_{(r,s)}$ have indices $r\in 2\mathbb{Z}$ and $s\in\mathbb{Z}+\frac12$.
+In (generalized) D-series minimal models, non-diagonal fields $V_{(r,s)}$ have indices $r\in 2\mathbb{Z}$ and $s\in\mathbb{Z}+\frac12$.
 Due to the conservation of diagonality \eqref{ddd}, we have either $0$ or $2$ non-diagonal fields in a non-vanishing 3-point function.
 Let us begin with the latter case.
 We introduce the ansatz

 whose sign prefactor ensures the correct behaviour under permutations \eqref{b21}.
 Moreover, we have the identity

 which follows from the cases $(r,s)=(r_2\pm r_3,s_2\pm s_3)$ of the identity